-Exco operates three related tooling and equipment businesses, namely: (i) Extrusion Technology, which involves the design and manufacture of dies for aluminum extrusions, (ii) Casting Technology, which comprises the design and manufacture of moulds for aluminum and magnesium die castings and (iii) extrusion and casting equipment technology (Castool), which involves the design and manufacture of components for the injection system of extrusion presses and die casting machines and other equipment accessory to these presses/machines.
-This segment represented 34.7% of Exco's revenue in fiscal 2018.
+Exco operates three related tooling and equipment businesses, namely: (i) Extrusion Technology, which involves the design and manufacture of dies for aluminum extrusions, (ii) Casting Technology, which comprises the design and manufacture of moulds for aluminum die castings as well as other light metals and (iii) extrusion and casting equipment technology (Castool), which involves the design and manufacture of components for the injection system of extrusion presses and die casting machines and other equipment accessory to these presses/machines.
+This segment represented 40.3% of Exco's revenue in fiscal 2019.